High percentage of Uninsured Motorists in California

 When a driver that causes an accident does not have insurance, or does not have adequate insurance, a claim may be made against any applicable insurance policy with “Uninsured/Underinsured Motorist” coverage.

-The attorneys at The Rudman Law Firm, APC are car accident attorneys with offices in Los Angeles and Studio City.
+The attorneys at The Rudman Law Firm, APC are car accident attorneys with an office in Encino.
 We regularly represent victims of vehicle collisions in making Uninsured and Underinsured Motorist claims.
-Our lawyers have over 60 years of combined legal experience handling personal injury and wrongful death cases and have helped thousands of injured victims of car crashes receive the compensation they deserve.
+Our lawyers have over 75 years of combined legal experience handling personal injury and wrongful death cases and have helped thousands of injured victims of car crashes receive the compensation they deserve.

 Uninsured and Underinsured Motorist Claims